 However, if you’re a massive underdog, you’ll be overwhelmed by the challenge and according to Csikszentmihalyi, you’ll experience anxiety, not flow.
 Conversely, if you expect to easily crush a weak opponent, you’ll get bored by a challenge that’s too low and fall out of the zone.

-Boredom typically sets in when you stop feeling challenged and there is nothing new or interesting to learn.
+Boredom typically sets in when you stop feeling challenged and there's nothing new or interesting to learn.
 Like a computer that hasn’t been used recently, your mind is left idling just waiting to be activated.

 Boredom is the result of a perceived lack of challenge.
 When just showing up is enough to have an edge, it’s easy to slip into your B- or C-game.